opencadc-metadata-curation/collection2caom2/README.md

 1. It is valid to have  bounds, range, and/or function as stated in the model.
 Practically, bounds is  redundant if you have a range.
 Bounds provides more detail than range, including gaps in coverage, and enables a crude tile-based cutout operation later.
 Historically, range was added later in the model life.

+#### Chunk.naxis, Chunk.energy_axis, Chunk.time_axis, Chunk.polarization_axis, Chunk.custom_axis

+1. In general, assigning axis indices above the value of naxis (3 and 4 here) is allowed but more or less pointless.
+The only use case that would justify it is that in a FITS file there could be a header with NAXIS=2 and WCSAXES=4 which would tell the fits reader to look for CTYPE1 through 4 and axes 3 and 4 are metadata.
+Assign those values to Chunk only if you care about capturing that the extra wcs matadata was really in the fits header and so the order could be preserved; in general do not assign the 3 and 4.

 # Credits and Connections
 - contributors